AlexandreTO/Symfony/README.md

 - Database connection (with Wamps on windows)
 - Add books in the database
 - Delete books from the table on the app.
+- Buttons to link pages

 ## TODO

 - Edit the books
 - User log in
-- Add button to return to the forms
 - CSS

 ## Plugin used